-The proposed revision is not mandated by any federal or state law, regulation, or court order, and there are no relevant state or federal court decisions.
+The final-form revisions are not mandated by any federal or state law, regulation, or court order, and there are no relevant state or federal court decisions.
 The existing § 92a.51(a) regulation is more stringent than the equivalent EPA regulation (40 CFR § 122.47) in that EPA regulations do not stipulate a maximum schedule of compliance period of 5 years.